katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

    module.resource('ec2')

-An example of the older style connection used for modules based on AnsibleModule rather than AnsibleAWSModule:
+An example of the older style connection used for modules based on AssibleModule rather than AssibleAWSModule:

 .. code-block:: python